devopsconsulting/vdt.version/README.rst

 Automated versioning
 --------------------

+The default plugin implements versions according to http://semver.org/.
+It is highly recommended to use that versioning scheme as well.

 Versions are stored as tags in the repository.
 Each succesful build can yield a new tag.
 Each commit will only be tagged *once*.
 Since we might not need a package from every build, the tagging of a succesful build and the building of a package can be decoupled